-Rebecca Shrand is a composer, tubist, conductor, singer-songwriter, and educator from the South Shore of Massachusetts.
+Rebecca Shrand is a Los Angeles based composer, tubist, conductor, singer-songwriter, and website designer.
 Her first composition was a song she wrote about pineapple at age 3: the premier performance of the piece was sung by herself in the car seat.
 Her instrumental skills began with piano at age 7, and clarinet at age 9.
 At age 12, she began playing the tuba and has been playing ever since in a wide variety of styles including: Classical, Bluegrass, Rock, Indie, Avant-Garde, Contemporary, Dixieland, and more.
 She also studied voice from 2012-2018, and recently began playing electric bass.

 Rebecca is actively working as an assistant music editor, composer's assistant, and is the Media and Relations Manager at MusicRecycle.
 She also continues to perform, record, and work on projects composing music for medias, as well as new material with her band, Couch Beach.
 She recently graduated from Berklee College of Music in May of 2020, with degrees in Tuba Performance, Film Scoring, and a minor in Conducting.